HathorNetwork/hathor-wallet/QA_Nano.md

 # Annexes
 ### Generating scripts
-To generate the oracle script for an address/network, use the sample script below:
+To generate the oracle script for an address/network, use the sample script below, replacing the variable contents accordingly:
 ```mjs
 import hl from '@hathor/wallet-lib';